 I tend not to make resolutions but I have been nagging myself to get to the theatre more often, so I guess that’s the closest I’ll get to making one.
 And I can only hope 2017 brings me as much love and happiness as I’ve enjoyed in 2016!

-*Photograph shows Barry Drummond as Older Freddie in Nutcracker.
-Photography by Ash.
+*Photograph shows Barry Drummond as Older Freddie in Nutcracker and is courtesy of Photography by ASH.